maxio-com/stoplight-platform-developer-docs/docs/ecosystem/API-Code-Samples.md

 # API Code Samples

-The following sample code has been contributed by our community of developers to help you get started with Chargify faster.
-The code they’ve given back to everyone represents a lot of time & work that you can benefit from as you implement Chargify with your app!
+The following sample code has been contributed by our community of developers to help you get started with Advanced Billing faster.
+The code they’ve given back to everyone represents a lot of time & work that you can benefit from as you implement Advanced Billing with your app!

 If you have usage examples or code libraries in other languages, please let us know.